gruemme/gruemme/README.md

 - 👀 I’m interested in cool clean code and automation.
 - 🌱 I’m teaching Java in the clouds.
 - 💞️ I’m looking to collaborate on open source.
-- 📫 If you want to reach me, just write me.
+- 📫 If you want to reach me, just write me a github message.